MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-tab.md

 ---
 # Create a tab for your first Teams app

-The tab capability is a simple way to surface content in your app by essentially embedding a webpage in Teams.
+Tabs are a simple way to surface content in your app by essentially embedding a webpage in Teams.

-There are two types of tabs:
+You can build two types of tabs:

+* **Personal tab**: Display the same content in the same place for every user.
+* **Channel tab**: Allow users in a channel or group chat to

 :::image type="content" source="../assets/images/overview-tabs.png" alt-text="Alt text describes the content of the image.":::